 Coconut Coir Dish Scrubs over Plastic Dish Scrubs

 Coconut Coir is a wunderkind in the plant community, you can use its water, oil, core, shell, and even the coconut fabric or coir.
 This great material can be used to make dish scrubs.
 They are food safe, totally compostable, and even antibacterial!
 So swap out your old plastic dish scrubs and even shoe brushes with this natural fiber.
 The product is easily and abundantly available too.
 So no harm done.

 Compostable Loofah over Plastic Loofah

 A compostable and biodegradable loofah is usually derived from the Luffa Aegyptiaca.
 It is a plant similar to squash and gourds.
 It is made into natural loofah just by drying a fully mature plant and removing its seeds.
 So there are no nasty chemicals or additives involved anywhere in the process.

 Compostable Coffee Filters over Instant Coffee Sachets

-Most of the coffee filters that we buy are already compostable, they are usually made from cotton, silk and paper.
-So rather than opting out instant sachets that are packed in many layers of plastic, paper and paints.
+Most of the coffee filters that we buy are already compostable, they are usually made from cotton, silk, and paper.
+So rather than opting out of instant sachets that are packed in many layers of plastic, paper, and paints.
 Choose the classic coffee filters and buy your coffee in bulk.
 This will help the planet in many small steps.
-There are many coffee brands that provide ethically grown artisanal coffee from around the world.
-Become a true coffee connesuire and have a guilt free caffeine boost every morning.
+Many coffee brands provide ethically grown artisanal coffee from around the world.
+Become a true coffee conspire and have a guilt-free caffeine boost every morning.

 Bamboo Toothbrush over Plastic Toothbrush